BrythonServer/brython-server/docs/Functionality.md

 5. Support for executing code online, from sources maintained in Github, for the purpose of evaluating student work and sharing student work publically.

+##Functionality - Overview

+A Brython-Server instance will consist of a web site where the user can enter the URL of a Github project or repository (consisting of Python 3 sources).
+Brython-Server will retrieve the source files from Github and return a web page with embedded links to the Brython distribution and the user's Python source.
+The web page will execute the user's code in the browser, interact via console output and input, and (optionally) create dynamic and interactive imagery via HTML5 canvas.

+The main Brython-Server page presents the following elements to the visitor:

+1. Text box labeled: "Execute Python 3 from URL"
+2. Button labeled: "Execute Python 3 console"

+The following sections describe these and other modes of operation in greater detail.

+###Use Case: Github

+Suppose the user has a Github repository with one or more Python 3 source files in it.
+The user may visit the Brython-Server main page and paste the URL of the Github repository page in the text box.
+Brython-Server will retrieve the list of top-level files from the repository and invoke the Brython interpreter on one of them, using this priority scheme:

+1. Execute the only file with a .py extension.
+2. Execute the only file named __main__.py.
+3. Execute the only file named main.py.

+Enhancement option 1: Enhanced parsing of the Github URL to allow providing the URL of an individual file.
+Enhancement option 2: Examine repository files for an `if __name__ == "__main__":` block and execute any file containing it.